kendofriendo/stereo_spirits/README.md

 * Access the site via localhost:3000, sign up, and start clicking on things.

-If you would like to use github to sign in, you'll need to first [create your own oauth application](https://github.com/settings/developers) .
+If you would like to use github to sign in, it you'll need to first [create your own oauth application](https://github.com/settings/developers) .
 Set the home page to http://127.0.0.1/users/auth/github and set the authorization callback url to http://127.0.0.1:3000/users/auth/github/callback